 It's then time to select the forecast you want to bring in and combine (the base forecast).
-To do this, hit the plus button adjacent to the forecast you wish to include.
-In this case it's called 4 Year Plan:
+To do this, hit the plus button adjacent to the forecast you wish to include:

 Now we have our 'What-If' forecast set up, we can produce forecast items, indicating what would happen in the best case situation.
 For example, you may predict a new service will attract five new clients a month.
 On the other hand, you can create a 'What-If' based on the worst case scenario, with only one new client every other month.

 You can of course already copy a forecast.
 The main difference between the ability to copy compared to the 'What-If' is that any changes made to the base scenario will automatically update the 'What-If'.